 - Schools may only submit an application for one high school musical per school year.
 The show must be a qualifying show from The Jimmy Awards® list here (subject to change).

 - Eligible musicals must be performed prior to the musical submission deadline (above).

-- Schools will provide Broadway In Chicago’s IHSMTA four complimentary tickets to their production, on the date(s) Broadway In Chicago’s IHSMTA chooses, for the Broadway In Chicago representatives to evaluate the show.
+- Schools will provide IHSMTA four complimentary tickets to their production, on the date(s) the IHSMTA chooses, for Broadway In Chicago adjudicators to evaluate the show.

 - Schools that choose to double cast their musical must select one cast for adjudication.
 The students in the selected cast will be eligible to be nominated and apply for Best Actor and Best Actress.
 An exception will be made only if both students who are double cast in the same role have been previously nominated for IHSMTA.

 - If a school chooses to double cast and has a student who was previously nominated for IHSMTA, the cast with the previously nominated student is the cast that will be evaluated.